Valentine Monnier

-Valentine Monnier (born 22 October 1956, in Paris) is a French actress, model, and photographer.
+Valentine Monnier (born 22 October 1956 in Paris) is a French actress, model and photographer.
 She appeared on the September 1977 cover of Cosmopolitan magazine, and on the cover art of the album Chic, also in 1977.
-Monnier had an acting career in the 1980s : she played supporting roles in several French productions and had starring roles in two Italian B-movies.
+Monnier had an acting career in the 1980s: she played supporting roles in several French productions and had starring roles in two Italian B-movies.
 In the mid-1980s, she left acting to work primarily as a photographer.
-In a November 2019 interview, she accused film director Roman Polanski of violently raping her in Switzerland in 1975 when she was 18.
+In a November 2019 interview, she alleged film director Roman Polanski raped her in Switzerland in 1975 when she was 18.